 Lavely & Singer is committed to providing its clients with the highest level of professional services in the dynamic and ever-changing field of entertainment litigation.

-LAVELY & SINGER RANKED #1 in "CHAMBERS USA 2008", and a leading firm in "CHAMBERS USA 2010" and in "CHAMBERS USA 2011", in the practice areas of Media & Entertainment Litigation.
+LAVELY & SINGER RANKED #1 in "CHAMBERS USA 2008", and a leading firm in "CHAMBERS USA 2017" and every year consecutively back through "CHAMBERS USA 2009", in the practice areas of Media & Entertainment Litigation.
 The Chambers USA 2008 profile describes the firm as a whole as continuing "to do spectacular work" on behalf of its entertainment clients, with its success attributed to the winning combination of being "aggressive in representing the interests of its clients" and "immensely respected for its achievements".
 The Chambers USA 2011 profile describes the firm as having "a tremendous and well-earned reputation for the representation of A-list plaintiff clients."
 Co-founding partner Marty Singer is described as "a genius within the entertainment industry" and co-founding partner John Lavely as "intellectually superior, effective and superb in everything he does".
 The complete #1 CHAMBERS USA 2008 firm profile/ranking is available here.
 The complete Leading Firm CHAMBERS USA 2010 firm profile/ranking is available here.
 The complete Leading Firm CHAMBERS USA 2011 firm profile/ranking is available here.

 "Raging Bulls: When It's Time for the Gloves to Come Off, These Attack Dogs of L.A.
 Law Get the Call," by Ross Johnson, Los Angeles Magazine, May 2000.

 "Court Appeal,"– "Marty Singer makes a career out of un-caging celebrity song-birds," LA Confidential Magazine, Summer 2003.